kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 draft: true
 ---

-Some time ago I got more and more curious on how software works on low level.
+Some time ago, I got more and more curious on how software works on low level.
 I felt it essential for software and system engineers to understand software internals so I thought more about diving into the topic of reverse engineering from software development perspective.
 I found lots of Radare tutorials on reverse engineering and finding examples such as hidden passwords and injection techniques, but not so many on just general how to analyse binaries and understand the software internals and more importantly: Why things work as they just do.

-It's been almost 10 years from my computer architecture classes.
+It's been almost 10 years from my computer architecture classes!
 I tried to dive into radare quite straightforwardly with some hands-on examples but I repeatedly hit walls when it came to things such as how memory management works, how assembly code is read, how registers are used (and what they even where), and so forth.
-I was successful in reverse engineering a simple password hunting application though before I decided to go back to basics, yay!
+I was successful though in reverse engineering a simple application in one password hunting exercise before I decided to go back to basics, yay!

-So, couple of steps back, and getting back to some basic stuff on computer architectures to help understanding low-level code and how to analyze it better.
+So, couple of steps back, and back to some basic stuff on computer architectures.
+Hopefully it will help understanding low-level code and how to analyze it better.

 In this post, I'll go through some of the very basic things in computer architectures that I had to revise myself a bit.
 I hope will help you also understand assembly as well.
 Also, we'll take a look on how to disassemble a very simple binary using [Radare](https://www.radare.org/r/).
 The goal is to get familiar with understanding Assembly and how software internals work together with computer architecture fundamentals.